 Will I be given a PowerPoint template to use?

-You will be sent a template with full conference branding.
-Use of the template is suggested for uniformity, but not required.
+You’ll be sent a template with full conference branding.
+Use of the template is strongly recommended for uniformity, but it’s not required.

 During the Conference

 When I arrive at the event, do I need to officially check in?